Santa Clara County Horsemen's Association Club Store Donate Today

 I volunteer because I want to do my best to make sure that the equestrian community stays active and strong in the Bay Area.
 I support the growth of the club and value our members and volunteers.

 I love to organize campouts and create and atmosphere where equestrians can meet others in a social setting.
 In 2018, I championed the horse camping reservation process.
 In 2021, I lead the Trainer policy.
 In 2022, I revitalized the Hoof-Beats Junior Program.
 In 2023, I lead the Event Rental Process and implemented the new website with a donation process, online store, and credit card payment process.
 This included a streamlined membership renewal process with online payments and automatic procedures.
 Over the years, I have organized fun camping socials before social events, junior events and campouts.
+Our annual Gaited Horseshow and Playday started in 2024.

-Sandy Quinones
+Sandie Quinones

 I love our club and value the importance it brings to our community.
 I have owned and loved horses most of my life.

-During the last 25 years, my volunteer job at the club is caring for and renting our hall.
+During the last 27 years, my volunteer job at the club is caring for and renting our hall.
 I love meeting prospective renters, showing the grounds, and promoting rental opportunities to help increase club revenue.

 Liz Kehoe

-Cathy Angel
+Cathy Angell

 I have been riding for decades - more than I care to admit!
 My father gave me riding lessons for my 8th birthday and my beloved Golden Shiloh for my 12th birthday.
 We had almost 25 wonderful years together, attending horse shows all over the south bay and peninsula (many facilities that no longer exist).
 Shiloh lived in Los Gatos, Mountain View, and Los Altos Hills before heading to Davis and then the East Coast with me.
 She finally flew home by Fed Ex in 2000, spending her last few months at Wild Oak.
 There I met our wonderful Courtney Adamo.
 Thanks to Courtney, many more horses have come my way in the last 20 years.
 My kids all started riding before they could walk and the younger two have continued to ride.
 I realized through them, that for kids, riding is only half about the horses - it's about the social experience.